the-unrealist/the-unrealist/_posts/2022-10-19-commonui-actionbar.md

 <img src="/assets/images/new-widget-commonboundactionbutton.png" alt="A screenshot showing that CommonBoundActionButton is selected as the widget blueprint's parent class">

 Just like with the `CommonButtonBase`, we'll need to provide a layout for the button.
-In the **Bind Widgets** panel, the properties that are required by the parent `CommonBoundActionButton` class are listed here.
+In the **Bind Widgets** panel, the properties required by the parent `CommonBoundActionButton` class are listed here.

 <img src="/assets/images/bound-action-button-bind-widgets.png" alt="Bind Widgets panel showing a Common Text property named Text_ActionName is required, and a Common Action Widget property named InputActionWidget is optional.">